 The short answer

-The bible has nothing to say about aliens.
-What are mentioned are many miraculous stories that often involve the spiritual realm: angels, demons, and miracles.
-Some people today want to believe these stories involve aliens because they have more faith in technology than the spiritual realm.
+The Bible has nothing to say about aliens.
+It contains many stories that involve the spiritual realm: angels, demons, and miracles.
+Some people today want to believe that these stories involve aliens because they have more faith in technology than the spiritual realm.

 What does the Bible say about aliens?
 Nothing.
 At no point does any part of the Bible discuss the existence of creatures from other planets.
 Indeed, the idea of beings living on other planets was not even conceived by ancient people at all.

-However, this fact has not stopped people from creating theories that the Bible contains hidden references of visits by extraterrestrial creatures.
-People who support this view will refer to passages such as “the sons of God” visiting and impregnating human women in Genesis 6:4, the bizarre angelic beings described in the visions of the prophets (such as Ezekiel 1:4-28), or supernatural occurrences like Elijah being taken up to heaven in a chariot of fire (2 Kings 2:11 / 4 Kingdoms 2:11).
-They will make the argument that these are actually accounts of aliens as described with the vocabulary of near-eastern ancient people.
-Elijah’s chariot, for example, might have been an alien spacecraft, but was only described as a “chariot of fire” because ancient Hebrews didn’t know what a spaceship was.
+However, this fact has not stopped people from creating theories that the Bible contains hidden references to visits from extraterrestrial creatures.
+People who support this view refer to passages such as “the sons of God” visiting and impregnating human women in Genesis 6:4, the bizarre angelic beings described in the visions of the prophets (such as Ezekiel 1:4-28), or supernatural occurrences like Elijah being taken up to heaven in a chariot of fire (2 Kings 2:11 / 4 Kingdoms 2:11).
+They make the argument that these stories are actually accounts of aliens as described using the vocabulary of ancient near-eastern people.
+Elijah’s chariot, they claim, might have been an alien spacecraft, but was only described as a “chariot of fire” because ancient Hebrews didn’t know what a spaceship was.

 Giuseppe Angeli - Elijah Taken Up in a Chariot of Fire, 1740